How To Unpublish WordPress Site: Step by Step Guide

 • Privacy Concerns or Content Review

 ProCoders’ tip: to avoid unpublishing your site frequently, make sure you have both Staging and Production versions with the ability to switch between the two quickly.
-This will help you upgrade the resource seamlessly.
+This will help you upgrade the site seamlessly.

 WordPress Website

-Backing Up the Data
+Backup the Data

 How to Temporarily Unpublish a WordPress Site?